opendocsg/slw-judgments-backfill/2018_SGHC_219/report.md

  12. Any person who abets the commission of or who attempts to commit or does any act preparatory to, or in furtherance of, the commission of any offence under this Act shall be guilty of that offence and shall be liable on conviction to the punishment provided for that offence.

-66     The elements of the primary offence of possession for the purpose of trafficking are (a) possession of a controlled drug; (b) knowledge of the nature of the drug; (c) proof that possession of the drug was for the purpose of trafficking which was not authorised ( _Muhammad Ridzuan bin Md Ali v Public Prosecutor_ [2014] 3 SLR 721 at [59]).
+66     The elements of the primary offence of possession for the purpose of trafficking are (a) possession of a controlled drug; (b) knowledge of the nature of the drug; (c) proof that possession of the drug was for the purpose of trafficking which was not authorised ( _Muhammad Ridzuan bin Md Ali v Public Prosecutor_ <span class="citation">[2014] 3 SLR 721</span> at [59]).

-67     The elements of the offence of attempt under s 12 of the MDA are the same as those for the general offence of attempt under s 511 of the Penal Code (Cap 224, 2008 Rev Ed) ( _Public Prosecutor v Mas Swan Bin Adnan and another appeal_ [2012] 3 SLR 527 at [37]).
+67     The elements of the offence of attempt under s 12 of the MDA are the same as those for the general offence of attempt under s 511 of the Penal Code (Cap 224, 2008 Rev Ed) ( _Public Prosecutor v Mas Swan Bin Adnan and another appeal_ <span class="citation">[2012] 3 SLR 527</span> at [37]).
 Applying therefore the principles for the general offence of attempt, the _mens rea_ to be proved is the intention to commit the primary offence; _ie_ , intention to possess not less than 18.62g of diamorphine for the purpose of trafficking.
-The _actus reus_ to be proved is that the accused has undertaken steps toward the commission of the offence such that it might be said that he had “embarked on the crime proper” ( _Chua Kian Kok v Public Prosecutor_ [1999] 1 SLR(R) 826 at [36]).
+The _actus reus_ to be proved is that the accused has undertaken steps toward the commission of the offence such that it might be said that he had “embarked on the crime proper” ( _Chua Kian Kok v Public Prosecutor_ <span class="citation">[1999] 1 SLR(R) 826</span> at [36]).

 68     It was undisputed that Han was not authorised to possess or traffic in any controlled drug.
 Accordingly, in order to make out the charge the following must be proved beyond a reasonable doubt: